docker/docker-bench-security/README.md

 diogomonica/docker-security-benchmark
 ```

+This benchmark requires Docker 1.6 or later to run, since it depends on the `--label` to exclude the current container from being inspected.
+If you can't upgrade to 1.6, I feel free to remove the `--label` flag or run the shell script locally (see below).

 ## Building the benchmark

 If you wish to build and run this container yourself, you can follow the following steps: